These easy Oatmeal Raisin Bars are thick and chewy with the perfect balance of crisp exterior and buttery soft center.

 - The salted butter levels out the sweetness and adds a rich buttery flavor.

-- The sweetness of the raisins is perfectly balanced by the warm spiced flavors of the cinnamon and nutmeg.
+- The warm spiced flavors of the cinnamon and nutmeg perfectly balance the sweetness of the raisins.

 - Using vanilla adds an extra depth of flavor.